summenurfatema/CCC-Country-CountryFlag-Clock/README.md

 # CCC-"Country-CountryFlag-Clock"
-## By go through this link, visitorsn can see their current location, time and their country flag.
+## By going through this link, visitors can see their current location, time, and their country flag.
+Please enable your location if it asks to enable it, if it won't, then do it manually.
 Wanna try?

 # https://client-ccc.vercel.app/